hmisonne/MicroService_Chirper/README.md

 Chirper is an app to post and reply to tweets.
 The front-end architecture was taken from another project: [go to initial project](https://github.com/hmisonne/UdacityReact/tree/master/00_reactnd-chirper-app-master).
 I decided to build the back-end of this app with Node.JS and TypeScript and to deploy this app on the cloud through AWS with microservices.

+The idea will be to containerize this application into :
+- 2 back-end APIs for users and tweets,
+- 1 front-end server
+- and 1 reverseproxy that will act as a load balancer.

+For storage, 2 RDS will be deployed to each API and 1 S3 bucket to hold the users pictures.

 ![Chirper Demo](demo/Chirper.gif)

 ## Getting started